Smithfield, London: Origins

 Meat has been traded at Smithfield Market for more than 800 years, making it one of the oldest markets in London.
 A livestock market occupied the site as early as the 10th century.

 In 1174 the site was described by William Fitzstephen as:

 a smooth field where every Friday there is a celebrated rendezvous of fine horses to be traded, and in another quarter are placed vendibles of the peasant, swine with their deep flanks, and cows and oxen of immense bulk.

 Costs, customs and rules were meticulously laid down.
 For instance, for an ox, a cow or a dozen sheep one could get 1 penny.

 The livestock market expanded over the centuries to meet demand from the growing population of the City.
 In 1710, the market was surrounded by a wooden fence containing the livestock within the market.
 Until the market's abolition, the Gate House at Cloth Fair ("Fair Gate") employed a chain (le cheyne) on market days.
 Daniel Defoe referred to the livestock market in 1726 as being "without question, the greatest in the world", and data available appear to corroborate his statement.

 Between 1740 and 1750 the average yearly sales at Smithfield were reported to be around 74,000 cattle and 570,000 sheep.
 By the middle of the 19th century, in the course of a single year 220,000 head of cattle and 1,500,000 sheep would be "violently forced into an area of five acres, in the very heart of London, through its narrowest and most crowded thoroughfares".
 The volume of cattle driven daily to Smithfield started to raise major concerns.

 The Great North Road traditionally began at Smithfield Market, with St John Street and Islington High Street forming the initial stages.
 Road mileages were taken from Hicks Hall, a short distance up St John Street, some 90 metres north of the West Smithfield Bars.
 The site of the hall continued to be used as the starting point for mileages even after it was demolished soon after 1778.
 The road followed St John Street, and continued north, eventually leading to Edinburgh.
 Using the former site of the hall as the starting point ended in 1829, with the establishment of the General Post Office at St Martin's-le-Grand, which became the new starting point, with the route following Goswell Road before joining Islington High Street and then re-joining the historic route.

+In modern days, the market was known for its Christmas Eve meat auction, where buyers thronged to buy surplus produce in cash-only bargain transactions.